gkamisli/kaggle-car-insurance/README.md

 **Outlier check**:

 According to Balance and PrevAttempts boxplots below, we can see that values are distributed homogenously, but one particular data point is far from other data points.
 So, that data point (maximum number in columns) is dropped from the dataset not to create any noise.
 As can be seen, there is no obvious outlier in CallDuration and DaysPassed columns.
-Note: CallDuration is calculated by the difference between CallEnd and CallStart and it's added at this stage in order to investigate the correlation with CarInsurance.
+Note: CallDuration is calculated by the difference between CallEnd and CallStart and it's added at this stage in order to investigate its correlation with CarInsurance.

 <p align="center">
     <img src="/visuals/balance_boxplot.png" width=400>